IVashty/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2. A  function that prints 10 times the alphabet, in lowercase, followed by a new line.
 -Prototype: void print_alphabet_x10(void);
 -You can only use \_putchar twice in your code

+3. A  function that checks for lowercase character.
+-Prototype: int \_islower(int c);
+-Returns 1 if c is lowercase
+-Returns 0 otherwise
+### FYI: The standard library provides a similar function: islower.
+Run man islower to learn more.